scale-docs/docs/overview/contract-addresses.md

 ---

-title: Deployed Contract Addresses
+title: Contract Addresses
-nav_order: 7
+nav_order:
 has_children:

 ---

 # Deployed Contract Addresses

-Below is a list of our deployed contract addresses.
-Only trust addresses that are labelled in our docs.
+Below is a list of our deployed contract addresses for Equalizer v1 & v2.

 Contract Name  | Contract Address  | Status
 ------------- | ------------- | -------------